CANTUS-Project/api/source/index.rst

     - In the ``"resources"`` member, resource types are always in the singular form.
     - "View" URLs will contain the string ``id?``, which should be replaced with the "id" of the resource the user agent wishes to access.
+    - Search queries use the "browse" URL with the :ref:`SEARCH http method` method; browse queries use the :ref:`GET http method` method.

 .. _`root url json specification`: